Our well-trained professional and student staff are always available to help residents navigate their on-campus life.

 - Body-for-body room swaps (when two residents swap spaces with each other) can be another way to work things out.
 Before moving, all residents of both rooms must sign off in agreement, and be approved by their office manager.

 - Roommate agreements can help residents lay the groundwork for a successful year together.
-They are usually completed during the first two weeks of the semester.
-Sample roommate agreement form (PDF).
+They are usually completed within the first six weeks of the semester.